harachung90/harachung90/README.md

 - 👋 Hi, I’m @harachung90, currently an IT student at Victoria University, in Melbourne, Australia.
-- 👀 I’m interested in Front-end and Back-end.
+- 👀 I’m interested in Web Dev and Software Development.
-- 🌱 I’m currently learning Django!
+- 🌱 I’m currently learning React!
-- 💞️ I’m looking to collaborate on Web or App Development.
 - 📫 How to reach me: email me at harachung90@gmail.com

 <!---